Esri/angular-esri-map/README.md

 These directives can be used as-is if your mapping needs are simple, or as reference examples of the patterns that you can use to write your own directives that use the ArcGIS API for JavaScript.
 [Read more...](https://arcgis.github.io/angular-esri-map-site-v1/#/patterns)

 ## Getting started
-Here are [a few examples](https://arcgis.github.io/angular-esri-map-site-v1/) showing how you can use this module to bring Esri maps into your own Angular 1.x applications.
+Here are [examples and guides](https://arcgis.github.io/angular-esri-map-site-v1/) showing how you can use this module to bring Esri maps into your own Angular 1.x applications.

 ### Quick Start